Extraverted (E), Intuitive (N), Feeling (F) and Judging (J)

 Extraversion is characterized by a preference to focus on the world outside the self.
 ENFJs are energized by social gatherings, parties and group activities.
 Extraverts are usually enthusiastic, gregarious and animated.
 Their communication style is verbal and assertive.
 As Extraverts, ENFJs often need to talk.
 They enjoy the limelight.

 As Judging people, ENFJs think sequentially.
 They value order and organization.
 Their lives are scheduled and structured.
 ENFJs seek closure and enjoy completing tasks.
 They take deadlines seriously.
 They work then they play.
 The Judging preference does not mean judgmental.
-Judging refers to how a person deals with day-to-day activities.
+Judging refers to how a day-to-day activities at dealt with.

 ENFJ Cognitive Functions